nymlab/vectis/README.md

 Vectis accounts come with base features:

-- Guardianship - Social Recovery: in case of lost of private keys / device.
-- Guardianship - Account Freezing: for temporary disabling account (such as travel).
+- Seedless accounts: Accounts are by default controlled by an `Entity` using Passkey creation and tx signing
 - Extensible plugin features: supercharge and customise your Vectis Account with automated transactions and pre-transaction workflow / guards.
-See [plugin section].
+See [plugin section]
-- Gasless transactions: Sign transaction offline and have approved service to transact onchain.
-- Cross chain transactions: Authorise transaction on IBC / other chains with our threshold signing infrastructure (next version).
-- Integration with Self Sovereign Identity (SSI) protocols: Vectis mobile wallet combines blockchain wallet with identity wallet, an important integration to allow onchain transactions to embed ZK-proofs for identity, an important feature for mainstream adoption, especially for onchain financial applications.
+- (Soon) Account controller rotation: Accounts can rotate their own `Entity` in the case of updates, this can be extended in the future for guardianships
+- ICA: the creation of ICA is baked into the Vectis Accounts

 [introductory article]: https://nymlab.notion.site/Introducing-Vectis-3578c478316b40d098dcc5832e3a267b
 [plugin section]: #plugins